A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 Is it just because women live longer?

-Longevity contributes, since age is the biggest risk factor, but same-age comparisons still show differences longevity alone doesn't explain, which is why the menopause transition is under study.
+Longevity contributes, since age is the biggest risk factor, but same-age comparisons still show differences longevity alone doesn't explain, including faster cognitive decline and broader spread of Alzheimer's-related brain changes in women (Nebel et al., 2018), which is why the menopause transition and genetic sex differences are under study.

 Can I lower my risk?